Many people ask “why is VPS so expensive” but it isn’t!

 VPS used to have a negative image because the computing resources have to be shared with all customers.
 If you are unlucky, the vServer of another customer uses a lot of resources and your server becomes correspondingly slow.

-Virtualization software has developed significantly over time, so that good providers can guarantee your VPS a certain performance.
+On the other hand, virtualization software has developed significantly over time, so that good providers can guarantee your VPS a certain performance.
 Extreme drops in performance or fluctuations are rarely or never noticed.
-Unfortunately, it is still a problem with low-cost providers that too many vServers share the same physical server.
-This can lead to poor performance at peak times.
+Unfortunately, it is still a problem with low-cost providers that too many customers share the same physical server.
+This is called overselling.
+It can lead to poor performance at peak times or even worse.

 Since running your own server is quite labor-intensive, many providers offer managed servers or managed vServers.
 Here you get the full power of a server / VPS, but the management of the server is the responsibility of the provider.
 The provider also usually takes care of daily backups, which are securely stored on external storage media.